Today I am Fervor

 Over the next several months, Todd did well.
 Relatively.

 67% of Earths population, beginning with major cities and spreading outwards, succumbed to the virus within a matter of 74 days.
-This was due to mostly close proximity, disbelief, and unpreparedness.
+This was due mostly to close proximity, disbelief, and unpreparedness.
 Saliva and blood are very difficult to avoid when the virus causes the host to sneeze, cough, and lust after the flesh of the living.

 Todd made it to day 216.
 One of his last completely living thoughts was that he was quite proud of himself.
-The second to last thought was if he did return as a zombie instead of just dying, he hoped he still liked coffee.
+The second to last thought was if he did return instead of just dying, he hoped he still liked coffee.
 And the very last living thought he had was how very awkward the feeling of being eaten was and that perhaps he should apologize to affair-having, vegan-preaching Martha-in-Marketing, for thinking her lunches so strange.

 … … …